TLeonardUK/TLeonardUK.github.io/_posts/2022-06-02-reverse-engineering-dark-souls-3-networking-part-2.md

 We can now determine that unknown_2 and unknown_3, which are always 0, are almost certainly compiler-added padding to ensure that payload_length has correct alignment.

-We can also determine the 2 sequence numbers are part of seperate protocols - one is for packets, one is for messages.
+We can also determine the 2 sequence numbers are part of different frames of data - one is for packets, one is for messages.

 ```cpp
 struct packet_prefix